 International Board of Trustees

-The International Board (IB) meets at least three times a year, three times a year in person and four times a year via telephone.
+The International Board (IB) meets at least three times a year in person and four times a year via telephone.
 For further information on the roles and responsibilities of the International Board of Trustees, of any of the IB committees, or to contact any of our trustees with respect to their involvement with VSO, please contact the VSO company secretary.

 The current members of the International Board of Trustees are: